sehnryr/1brc/README.md

 The challenge: **compute simple floating-point math over 1 billion rows.
 As fast as possible, without dependencies.**

+## Test Hardware

+-   **CPU**: AMD Ryzen™ 7 5700X × 16
+-   **RAM**: 16 GB DDR4
+-   **SSD**: PNY CS3030 1TB SSD (3,500 MB/s Seq.
+Read)

+The theoretical maximum read time for a 14 GB file (the sample file) is 4.0 seconds.

+With my last implementation, the time to read the file was ~4.5 seconds.
+It's very close to the theoretical maximum, so I don't think I can improve the read time any further without changing either the file format or the hardware.

 ## Running the challenge

 ### Creating the sample file and expected output